Studies in English

 • Practical lesson - clinical vignettes related to GIT infections

-3rd week-31.03.-05.04.2025.
-(On the Online Study (Moodle) platform, students take lessons on their own)
+3rd week Seminar lessons (On the online study Moodle platform, students take lessons on their own)

-• Seminar lesson- Laboratory diagnosis of skin infections
+• Seminar lesson - Laboratory diagnosis of skin infections

-• Seminar lesson- Laboratory diagnosis of urogenital tract infections
+• Seminar lesson - Laboratory diagnosis of urogenital tract infections

-• Seminar lesson- Laboratory diagnosis of STD and perinatal infections
+• Seminar lesson - Laboratory diagnosis of STD and perinatal infections

-4th week-09.04.2025.
-14:30-17:00 (LIVE interactive classes on the Online Study (Moodle) platform, where students solve and discuss clinical vignettes with a professor or assistant.)*
+4th-week Practical lessons (practical assignments) The pre-defined term for LIVE interactive classes on the online study Moodle platform, where students solve and discuss clinical vignettes with a professor or assistant, is 16.04.2025.
+15:30-17:00

-Practical lesson - clinical vignettes associated with skin infections
+• Practical lesson - clinical vignettes associated with skin infections

 • Practical lesson - clinical vignettes associated with urogenital tract infections